Category: Foundations

 The Bible has been described in a hundred well-meaning ways.

+It’s a love story.
+A war story.
 A story about a Father and His children.
+A moral guidebook.
+A record of human history.

 None of those descriptions are wrong.
 They’re just incomplete.